pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

 by Dreamhoster John LaCourt

-.. note:: Presenter is saying it's not magic, I agree.
+.. note:: Great talk, with presenter is saying it's not magic, I agree.
 However, IMO, 95% people use Metaclasses, they have no reason to do so.
 So I listen to this talk with concern because debugging bad Metaclass code is a pain.

+.. warning:: If you use Metaclasses badly and I have to debug your code I reserve the right to complain loudly in all public venues.

 What does a class do?
 -----------------------